WHAT to Eat

 As shown in the chart below from Quantitative Physiology of Human Starvation: Adaptations of Energy Expenditure, Macronutrient Metabolism and Body Composition(Hall, 2012), your body will use approximately 400 calories per day (100 g) of stored protein in the early stages of extended fasting.
 Over time, this decreases to 250 calories (60 g of protein) per day as it adapts.

 While protein requirements slowly decrease during extended fasting, the amount of lean muscle mass you will use for fuel is still not insignificant.
-If you fast for a couple of days every week, you will still need to make up for the protein across the week to prevent long-term loss of lean mass.
+If you fast for a couple of days every week, you will still need to make up for the protein across the rest of the week to prevent long-term loss of lean mass and the subsequent reduction in metabolic rate.

 After not eating for a while, your body increases your appetite to seek food to replenish calories and nutrients, particularly protein, to ensure your muscles don’t waste away.
 If you do not prioritise protein when you refuel, your appetite will step in and ensure you consume enough calories to get the protein your body needs.